 The Northern Trust Economics team shares its outlook for key markets in the month ahead.

-Here are perspectives on how major economies are poised to perform in 2023.
+Here are our up-to-date perspectives on how major economies are poised to perform during the balance of this year.

 Information is not intended to be and should not be construed as an offer, solicitation or recommendation with respect to any transaction and should not be treated as legal advice, investment advice or tax advice.
 Under no circumstances should you rely upon this information as a substitute for obtaining specific legal or tax advice from your own professional legal or tax advisors.
 Information is subject to change based on market or other conditions and is not intended to influence your investment decisions.

 © 2023 Northern Trust Corporation.
 Head Office: 50 South La Salle Street, Chicago, Illinois 60603 U.S.A.
 Incorporated with limited liability in the U.S. Products and services provided by subsidiaries of Northern Trust Corporation may vary in different markets and are offered in accordance with local regulation.
 For legal and regulatory information about individual market offices, visit northerntrust.com/terms-and-conditions.